Signed in as:

 In 2018, a new Jewish community launched in D.C. to complement the rich Jewish ecosystem of our city—a community that strives to be spiritually vibrant, radically inclusive, and reflect our vision for a world of justice, equity, and liberation.

-The New Synogouge Project was founded and continues to be built by and for families with kids, couples and single people, queer and trans people, interfaith families, Jews of color and white Jews, religious, secular, and atheist Jews, and anyone interested in exploring and experiencing Jewish life.
+The New Synogouge Project was founded and continues to be built by and for families with kids, couples and single people, queer and trans people, disabled and chronically ill people, D/deaf and hard of hearing folks, interfaith families, Jews of color and white Jews, religious, secular, and atheist Jews, and anyone interested in exploring and experiencing Jewish life.

 We are building a pluralistic and egalitarian community where people know and care for one another, whether in times of celebration, struggle, or mourning.

 We are working to develop deep relationships with other faith communities and alongside existing movements to build a more just and equitable city.
 We stand for environmental, racial, and economic justice, and oppose the Israeli military occupation of Palestine.

 We are building a spiritual and political home where ritual, prayer, and learning are relevant, meaningful, transformative, and accessible.
 We are creating a community that draws on a multiplicity of Jewish traditions and teachings, grounding the work we do to advance justice and liberation.